neolion07/artquery/README.md

 * <a href="https://lunarmodules.github.io/luasql">luasql-postgres</a> >= 2.6.0 (available as a module for LuaRocks)
 * <a href="https://www.postgresql.org">postgresql</a> >= 16.3

+This project also makes use of the <a href="https://github.com/rxi/json.lua">json.lua</a> module and is included in the `/scripts` directory.

 # How to use

 **These instructions assume you're running a GNU/Linux environment.**